 Registration is not required for students to take the CQE at an IHBB Australia and New Zealand tournament site – they may simply show up at the tournament site and take the Exam there (be sure to arrive at least 15 minutes before the start of the scheduled lunch break, or at the Doors Open time if it is an after school event on a weekday)

 To take the CQE at a student’s school or with a homeschool instructor, please email firstname.lastname@example.org for further instructions.

 Students who take an exam at their school or with a homeschool proctor may only qualify on the basis of finishing in the top half among all students on that version of the Exam (students who take the Exam at a tournament site can also qualify as mentioned, by being in the top half of students in their age division on an Exam at that site).

-An official sample version of the CQE is available here together with its answer key.
-For further practice resources, see the past Exams on the US Geography Olympiad website here.
+Past exams are available here and an additional official sample version of the CQE is available here together with its answer key.
+For further practice resources, see the past Exams on the US Geography Championships website here.
 Note that these Exams have more of a focus on the geography of the USA than we will have on the CQE in New Zealand and Australia.
 Roughly 20% of the questions on the CQE will focus on the geography of Australia and New Zealand; the other questions will focus on the geography of other parts of the world.